discord-extensions-archived/midnight-mars-v1/README.md

 A simple, deep red theme inspired by midnight on Mars.

 # Installation & Updating
 Let's get to the chase, you want this them, I know it, you know it.
-For installation, go to **Themes -> Open a CMD / Powershell / Terminal / Gitbash**, and enter the following:
+For installation, go to **Themes -> Open a CMD / Powershell / Terminal / Gitbash** in the folder, and enter the following:
 ```
 git clone https://github.com/LuckFire/Midnight-Mars
 ```

 Since Powercord's updater is currently broken, you have to update the theme manually.
-In order to do this, go to **Themes -> Open a CMD / Powershell / Terminal / Gitbash**, and enter the following:
+In order to do this, go to **Themes -> Midnight-Mars -> Open a CMD / Powershell / Terminal / Gitbash** in the folder, and enter the following:
 ```
 git pull
 ```